turingschool/backend_mod_1_prework/section2/reflection.md

 1. Why might you want to use an if-statement?

 * *if statements are useful for when you have two or more conditions that you want to check, so that code is run depending on the condition of the variable.
-It looks for what part of the condition is true and executes the code for that assigned if-statement.*
+It looks for what part of the conditionis true and executes the code for that assigned if-statement.*

 1. What is the Ruby syntax for an if statement?